 Step #6: Talk about your favorite kinds of slippers

-Fun Fact: In Neil’s heyday, he used to only wear dress shoes.
+Fun Fact: In Neil’s heyday, he used to wear only dress shoes.

-As we got up to end our night, we noticed Neil wearing giant fluffy slippers with a pair of Happy Socks.
+As we got up to end our night, we noticed Neil was wearing giant fluffy slippers with a pair of Happy Socks.
 We started talking footwear, and his knowledge of the subject is actually amazing.
 At a quick glance, he was able to name the brands of shoes that my colleague and myself were wearing.
 Be sure to compliment Neil’s socks and fluffy slippers at the end of the night.